Asiago scalloped potatoes are a potato and cheese lover's dream come true. What's the secret to a fail-proof scalloped potato recipe?

 - Use a cast iron skillet.
 It's guaranteed to cook it all the way through.

 - Want to prep ahead of time?
-Soak sliced potatoes in cold water with a little vinegar or lemon juice to help them from turning brown.
+Soak sliced spuds in cold water with a little vinegar or lemon juice to help them from turning brown.
 Place them in the fridge for 12 to 24 hours.
 Drain well.

-The pleasure of a five star review would be greatly appreciated.
+The pleasure of a 5-star review would be greatly appreciated.

-Asiago Scalloped Potatoes
+Scalloped Potatoes Recipe

 Ingredients

-- 4 tablespoons butter (reserve half)
+- 4 tablespoons butter, reserve half

 - 2 ½ cups yellow onion, chopped